indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 ```

 > [!IMPORTANT]
-> Additionally, `sanitizeMarkdownForSearch` accepts a fourth parameter to specify the `inputDir`, if it has been set in the plugin options.
-For details, refer to the [Plugin Options](/customization/plugin-options).
+> `sanitizeMarkdownForSearch` accepts a fourth parameter for `inputDir`, if it has been set in the plugin options.
+See [Plugin Options](/configuration/plugin-options.html).

 ## Templ Project Setup

-1. Initialize a new Go project in the `docs` folder.
+1. Initialize a Go module in the `docs` folder:

    ```bash
    cd docs